JacobFischer/lark-websocket/README.md

 *Note that requiring websocket will extend require('net').Server with acceptWebsocket.
 I'm still considering, maybe will remove this later*

 ## Extend
-You can extend/modify vi-websocket directly, or use the following syntactic sugar:
+You can extend/modify lark-websocket directly, or use the following syntactic sugar:

-    var websocket = require('vi-websocket');
+    var websocket = require('lark-websocket');
     websocket.extend(function(ws){
         ws.sayHello = function(){...};
     });

-By default vi-websocket has been extended with `application`, `router` and `group`
+By default lark-websocket has been extended with `application`, `router` and `group`

 ## Client
 Inherits events.EventEmitter, encapsulated socket.